ArisPodotas/DSIT-notes/Bootcamp/Notes.md

 ```

-The data fram still contains 189 not 184
+The data frame still contains 189 not 184

-it only displayed it on the variable
+It only displayed it on the variable

-the content of the variable hasnt changed
-the file is the same
+The content of the variable hasnt changed, the file is the same.

-This is for viewing
+This is for viewing.
 The index will stay the same if you call the dropna for all the things that arent dropped so the last element if not null will remain the last with the same index

 correlations